Ircama/osm-carto-tutorials/pages/how-to-contribute.md

   Description of the used tags:
   - `layout`: set it to the appropriate type of document (e.g., `page`)
   - `title`: provide an effective title; this will be automatically used by as a short description in all references of the site
-  - `comments`: use `true` if you want to enable [Disqus commenting](https://disqus.com) at the end of your document
+  - `comments`: only for `pages`, use `true` if you want to enable [Disqus commenting](https://disqus.com) at the end of your document
-  - `permalink`: define a short set of characters to store the document in the site; use the dash to separate letters; avoid upper case letters.
+  - `permalink`: only for `pages`, define a short set of characters to store the document in the site; use the dash to separate letters; avoid upper case letters.

 - Subsequently to the Front Matter section, you can write the document in [Markdown](http://kramdown.gettalong.org); check related [Quick Reference Guide]( http://kramdown.gettalong.org/quickref.html) and [Syntax](http://kramdown.gettalong.org/syntax.html).
 As mentioned for `layout: page`, do not add a title to your document, but use the Front Matter *title* tag instead.